sumpygump/djangae/docs/cloud_run.md

 sister project into your application and configure the `DATABASES` setting as described in the [Installation](installation.md) section.

 Below is a non-exhaustive list of differences between running Djangae on Cloud Run compared to App Engine.

-* In general, you will probably want to consider Djangae as a library to be imported for its utilities:
 * The emulators for the Cloud Datastore, Tasks and Storage may need to be run as their own container images, rather than started by `manage.py`.
 * The [incoming `X-Appengine-...` headers(https://cloud.google.com/appengine/docs/standard/python3/reference/request-response-headers) are not sanitised, so cannot be trusted.
-As such, you should:
+As such
   - You should not use `djangae.tasks.deferred` out of the box.
   - You should not trust `is_in_cron` or `is_in_task` from `djangae.tasks.environment`.
 * With the except of `project_id`, the functions in `djangae.environment` will not behave as expected.